 Envisioned “for the good of everyone,” Palmer Park truly can provide something for everyone.
 The park is comprised of 296 acres of lawns and historic woodlands, a public golf course, tennis courts, outdoor pool, playgrounds, hiking and biking trails, Lake Frances, a historic log cabin, and the Detroit Mounted Police.
 Palmer Park combines history, beauty, and community.
 Click here to view a souvenir history book of Palmer Park online.

 PFPP volunteers have started the process of revitalizing this fabulous park.
 We hope you will join us in helping transform this park into a special and welcoming destination for all.
-Click here to learn more about the twenty-five year master redevelopment plan to restore the park to its fullest potential and create self-sustainability.

 Some organized events are planned for the summer and fall, and more are to come.
 Click here to view the calendar of events and Sign up for our Email Newsletter to receive emails about special events and programs at the park.
 If you are a facebook user, you can follow events through our People for Palmer Park facebook page.
 The park is also open for daily use.
 Take a frisbee, picnic, bike, or book to the park – we hope to see you soon!